farnaf/cse110fa21-lab1/index.md

 - ECE 109.
 Engineering Probability and Statistics
 - HINE 118.
 The Middle East in the Twentieth Century

+After two years of professional experience at an educational institution, I am now interested in experiencing new things and finding an internship in industry.
+I am mostly interested in the intersection of tech, entrepreneurship, and finance.
+And I hope to sepnd the next summer on impactful projects in the market!

 ## Fun Stuff
 ---
 If I find free time, I'd love to spend it on good movies, books, and bike riding!